ItsRealmy/express-eta-template/README.md

 # express-eta-template

 A template I use for some projects.
-God, I really should've made this sooner.
-Anyway, it's pretty opinionated, so only use it if you 100% agree with me!
+I really should've made this sooner.
+Anyways, it's pretty opinionated, so only use it if you 100% agree with me!

 Some things I took care of: